ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 8. Click `Create rule` on `Details` tab
 9. Click `Save rule` on the pop-up dialog

 In practice, this alert is too simple.
 We probably are okay with a small percentage of non-200 errors for any large scale infrastructure.
 What we really want is to alert when we violate a SLO.
-We will come back to this in a bit.
+We will revisit this topic in a bit.

 # Summary

 Let's take stock of what we know:

-* a small percentage of requests are experiencing 500 errors
+* a percentage of requests are experiencing 500 errors
 * the errors started occurring around 80 minutes ago
 * the only error type seen is 500
 * the errors occur over all APIs

 And what we've done:

-* Created a Dashboard showing ingress status
+* Created a Dashboard to monitor our ingress proxy
 * Created a simple alert to let us know if we ever return non-200 error codes